 English for Specific Purposes (ESP) meets the needs of (mostly) adult learners for academic or professional purposes.
 Designing an appropriate ESP course that suits target groups in an academic setting is not easy task for course designers/ESP practitioners.
-The study is concerned with developing the framework for the ESP speaking course for the foreign postgraduate students in the fields of science and technology of the three faculties in the university.
-In this concern, some fundamental aspects needed to be considered to develop the ESP speaking course framework.
+Needs analysis determines to design a language course.
+The study focused on conducting needs assessment for designing the ESP speaking course framework for the foreign postgraduate students in the fields of science and technology of the three faculties in the university.
+In this concern, some fundamental aspects needed to be considered to propose the ESP speaking course framework.
 First, we conducted a comprehensive ESP needs analysis focusing on a number of tasks and skills in speaking for academic purposes.
 Then, we formulated goals and objectives of the speaking course in keeping with the course framework in an ESP aspect.
-Subsequently, we designed the syllabus of the course based on the results of language needs analysis.
-In addition, we suggested teaching materials and evaluation of the speaking course and students' progress.
+Subsequently, we determined and constructed the content of the course based on the results of language needs analysis.
+In addition, we suggested teaching materials and evaluation of the speaking course and students' progress from the course.
 The ESP speaking course can be accommodating for these foreign postgraduate students in the concerned fields of the three faculties in the university.
 It is because the course is designed in relation to the foreign students' needs, expectations and wants in academic English based on the speaking concerns for academic purposes.
 This ESP speaking course is not a final product that remains unchanged.
 Course development should be viewed as an on-going process.
 It can be revised and refined through course evaluation.